UCF Grants FAQ

 What information should be included in an invoice?

-• the subaward (grant) number,
+• The subaward (grant) number

-Click here for a sample invoice.
+Click here to see a sample invoice.

 How do we submit an invoice?

-ATTN: Vermont Department of Forests, Parks and Recreation
+Vermont Department of Forests, Parks and Recreation

 Note that the optional mid-project invoice must be accompanied by a mid-project progress report (see section below for a template) and that the required final invoice must be accompanied by a final report and other documentation (see section below).